 While there may have been an element of truth to these issues in the past the fact is that today’s technology makes these concerns less and less valid.
-The success story of the iPhone epitomises the overall benefits of convergence and it is just another example of how consumer-based products and technology has already started to influence and drive the industrial sector.
-Converged devices now offer significant advantages not only in terms of the flexibility they offer specifiers, but also by future-proofing the investment.
+The success story of the iPhone epitomizes the overall benefits of convergence and it is just another example of how consumer-based products and technology has already started to influence and drive the industrial sector.
+Converged devices now offer significant advantages not only in terms of the flexibility they offer specifiers but also by future-proofing the investment.

 The key benefits of device convergence

 Aside from the overall functionality benefits of device convergence, cost is probably the most obvious benefit of convergence, as you don’t have to pay for two separate sets of hardware.
-To take the example of the iPhone again, the main microprocessor handles most of the camera functionality on the device, and this is also true in the industrial sector as extra functionality doesn’t need to mean additional cost, in fact it could mean significant savings.
-For example, purchasing a fully functioned HMI display and PLC as standalone units would could easily cost £1000, whereas a converged device that combines the functionality could be bought for a couple of hundred pounds.
+To take the example of the iPhone again, the main microprocessor handles most of the camera functionality on the device, and this is also true in the industrial sector as extra functionality doesn’t need to mean additional cost, in fact, it could mean significant savings.
+For example, purchasing a fully functioned HMI display and PLC as standalone units could easily cost £1000, whereas a converged device that combines the functionality could be bought for a couple of hundred pounds.

-Moreover, the fact that the converged device will probably have a range of inputs and outputs it means that if your requirements change further down the line then the up front investment is not wasted.
+Moreover, the fact that the converged device will probably have a range of inputs and outputs it means that if your requirements change further down the line then the upfront investment is not wasted.
 Rather than ripping and replacing with a whole new set of components, new functions and inputs can be easily added to the core, and therefore most expensive, component.

 The second key benefit is the reduced space requirements and size specifications of converged devices.
 A small control room may not have space to add both a controller and a display and a single device will always take up less space compared to two or three.
 Chip technology has gotten faster and smaller and because of this, it is now possible to get more processing power into a smaller space.
 Today, devices such as the PanelPilotACE is essentially a HMI display with a controller so it is not necessary to purchase two separate modules.
-For specifiers that have specific space constraints this is extremely advantageous and opens up options and possibilities that weren’t available before.
+For specifiers that have specific space constraints, this is extremely advantageous and opens up options and possibilities that weren’t available before.

 Finally, there is the benefit of smooth integration when you have the controller and display in a single device.
 With separate devices there is automatically more engineering work required to link them together, even if they are made by the same supplier.
 However, with converged devices this work has already been done – in an iPhone the camera already talks to the display.
-The integration between the camera and the display minimises the users’ time in specifying these connections because they are already speaking to each other, Apple has done that work for the user.
+The integration between the camera and the display minimizes the users’ time in specifying these connections because they are already speaking to each other, Apple has done that work for the user.
 In the case of the PanelPilotACE, the hardware routines are already tied into the display through the software and almost invisible to the end user so they don’t need to worry about the programming.

 The future of device convergence